nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Similar to UC2 extension, for student index

-**Use case 7: Update a remark under a student's profile**
+<h3>Use case 7: Update a remark under a student's profile</h3>

 **Preconditions: User is on the Student Page**

 **MSS**

-3. User requests to update a remark under a specific student in the list
+1. User requests to update a remark under a specific student in the list
-4. CLIpboard updates the particulars of the student to the new remark
+2. CLIpboard updates the particulars of the student to the new remark

     Use case ends.